Sugar refinery: Granulation

-Granulated sugar is sugar in which the individual sugar grains do not clump together.
-This is achieved by drying.
-The sugar is first dried in a hot rotary dryer, and then by blowing cool air through it for several days in conditioning silos.
+White sugar storage

 The finished product is stored in large concrete or steel silos.
 It is shipped in bulk, big bags or 25–50 kg bags to industrial customers or packed in consumer-size packages to retailers.

 The dried sugar must be handled with caution, as sugar dust explosions are possible.
 For example, a sugar dust explosion which led to 13 fatalities was the 2008 Georgia sugar refinery explosion in Port Wentworth, GA.